dotnet/designs/accepted/2021/system-drawing-win-only/system-drawing-win-only.md

    pointing to an aka.ms link with the reasons behind it and recommending stable, well-maintained open-source library alternatives

-3. Add an AppContext switch customers can set in their apps or at runtime to re-enable `System.Drawing.Common` via `libgdiplus` on non-Windows platforms.

-4. Add targets to the package that when it is restored using a non-windows RID, it warns that we no longer support it on non-windows and point to the aka.ms link with more info.
+3. Add targets to the package that when it is restored using a non-windows RID, it warns that we no longer support it on non-windows and point to the aka.ms link with more info.